ONLINE TERMS OF TRADING – CONSUMERS

 9.1.
 Until you pay all debts you may owe us:

-a) all goods supplied by us remain our property;
+9.1.1 all Goods supplied by us remain our property;

-d) you may use those goods and sell them in the ordinary course of your business, but not if:
+9.1.4 you may use those Goods and sell them in the ordinary course of your business, but not if:

 9.2.
 You must inform us (in writing) immediately if you become insolvent.